robusta-dev/robusta/docs/user-guide/robusta-cli.rst

     .. tab-item:: Docker
         :name: docker-cli-tab

-        Robusta CLI and Kubectl are included in the image.
-Any file generated in the image will be copied to your current directory.
         For **Windows** please use `WSL <https://docs.microsoft.com/en-us/windows/wsl/install>`_.

         * Download robusta script and give it executable permissions: